 The Total Practice Score for the Five Essential Practices of School Leadership represents 90% of a principal's summative evaluation score.
-The School Leadership Time represents 10% of a principal's summative evaluation score.
-The overall principal summative evaluation score is determined by multiplying the Total Practice Score by .90, multiplying the School Leadership Time score by .10, and adding the two scores.
-Table 6 below represents the calculations.
+The School Leadership Time (based on attendance and tardies in TimeForce) represents 10% of a principal's summative evaluation score.
+The overall principal summative evaluation score is determined by multiplying the Total Practice

+Score by .90, multiplying the School Leadership Time score by .10, and adding the two scores.
+Table 3 below represents the calculations.